dj-jayu/QuickSort/README.md

 # QuickSort
-Implementation of a in place quicksort, that also count the number of comparisons made.
+Implementation of a in place quicksort that also count the number of comparisons made.

 To change the pivot selection change the pivot_option parameter to: